elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit.md

 _schema: default
 id: 165394
 date: 2025-01-29
-title: >-
-    What are the smaller prefixes in the metric system, and how do they relate to the central unit?
+title: What are the smaller prefixes in the metric system, and how do they relate to the central unit?
-article_title: >-
-    What are the smaller prefixes in the metric system, and how do they relate to the central unit?
+article_title: What are the smaller prefixes in the metric system, and how do they relate to the central unit?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    An overview of smaller prefixes in the metric system, including deci-, centi-, milli-, and micro-, and their relationship to the central unit, aiding in measurement and conversion.
+    This content discusses the smaller prefixes in the metric system, explaining their factors and how they relate to the central unit, aiding in understanding conversions and measurements.
   page_keywords: >-
-    metric system, prefixes, deci, centi, milli, micro, unit conversion, measurement, factors, scientific contexts
+    metric system, prefixes, deci, centi, milli, micro, units, measurement, conversion, factors
 author: QuickTakes
 question: >-
     What are the smaller prefixes in the metric system, and how do they relate to the central unit?